 But just like any office gathering or chitchat, do not ramble.
 Nobody likes a rambler especially when they are pressed for time.
 Learn to get to the point quickly.

 - HAVE A ROLE TO PLAY AT THE OFFICE

-We might feel very comfortable with our current role as a young lecturer at the college, for example.
+You might feel very comfortable with your current role as a young lecturer at the college, for example.
 Do you know why that is so?
 That’s because you were hired for the skills you have.
 You’ve earned your right to become an authority in that field.
-But then when it comes to mingling with the seniors, suddenly, you become shy as a rabbit.
+But then when it comes to mingling with the seniors, suddenly, you become as shy as a rabbit.

 Now try giving yourself a role at your office/department but do this at your own will (meaning, don’t go telling everybody.
 It’s your secret.)